sharanreddy99/P2P_File_Transfer/README.md

 ## Establishing connections

 - Since the peers are started in the increasing order of their peerIDs, it will be sufficient if each peer sends a connection request or waits for a socket connection from all the peers that have a larger peerID.

-## Limitations

-- Since a lot of messages are transmitted among the peers, as the pieces increases, the amount of time our applications takes to run also proportionally increases.